 6. No Smoking (2007)

-This movie explores the life of a self-obsessed, narcissist man called K (John Abraham) who is addicted to smoking.
-But when his addiction starts affecting his marriage, he decides to quit smoking and approaches a rehabilitation center.
+This movie explores the life of a self-obsessed, narcissist man called K (John Abraham).
+‘K’ is addicted to smoking.
+But when his addiction starts affecting his marriage, he decides to quit smoking.
+As a result, he approaches a rehabilitation center.
 But after going to the rehabilitation center, K realizes he is caught in a web spun by Baba Bengali (Paresh Rawal), who guarantees that he will make him quit smoking.

 7. Sangharsh (1999)